lowkey42/lowkey42.github.com/_posts/2021-03-04-yggdrasill.md

 excerpt_separator: <!--more-->
 ---

-As the end of my studies in nigh, I’m looking into possible topics for my master thesis.
+As the end of my studies is nigh, I’m looking into possible topics for my master thesis.
 Alas, I've grown a bit tired of writing game engines and renderers lately -- who’d have thought.

 Luckily, this quest for new ~~shores~~ topics was solved quickly.
 I've also developed quite an interest in procedural generation and always had a bit of a fascination for fantasy worlds and maps.
 So, I've decided to work on procedural world generation.